lakshmiroshinikotha/Similarity-Based-Place-Recomandation-System/README.md

-# 🏞️ Place Recommender System
+# 🏞️ Similarity Based Tourism Recommender System

 A **Streamlit web app** that recommends places similar to the one you search or select.
 It uses precomputed similarity scores to suggest the top 5 related places.